-The Great Depression was a devastating time in our nation’s history when millions of Americans suffered from lack of food and work.
+The Great Depression was a devastating time in our nation's history when millions of Americans suffered from a lack of food and work.
 It would create what would become known as the Greatest Generation that would push through the Depression and then World War 2 to make the United States the most powerful nation in the world.

 October 29, 1929: The U.S. stock market crashed in a catastrophic economic disaster.
 The total losses for the month of October reach $16 billion.